 Overview

-Sokoine University of Agriculture (SUA), situated in Morogoro, Tanzania beneath the Ulu guru Mountains, is Tanzania’s national agricultural university.
-Established in 1984 by Act of Parliament, it evolved from earlier agricultural faculties within the University of Dar es Salaam and Agricultural College dating back to the 1960s.
-SUA is renowned for its specialization in agriculture, veterinary medicine, forestry, natural resources, environmental science, tourism, and rural development
+Sokoine University of Agriculture (SUA), located in Morogoro, Tanzania, is the country’s national agricultural university and a key hub for training future professionals in agriculture and related disciplines.
+Established in 1984 by Act of Parliament, SUA grew out of earlier agricultural teaching at institutions dating back to the 1960s, including the University of Dar es Salaam and the Agricultural College.
+Today, SUA is known for specialization across agriculture, veterinary medicine, forestry, natural resources, environmental science, tourism, and rural development.

 2. General Information